Share this

 If your setup involves direct buys from manufacturers, you’re probably paying even more for these parts (unless you’re a huge company that buys in bulk).

-5. Current Distributor Isn’t Franchised
+5. Your Current Distributor Isn’t Franchised

 When a buyer wants to switch to a new component line, there’s no guarantee its distributor will make it available.
 If the change isn’t profitable for the supplier, it may say goodbye.